wondering-packet/learning-vault/Git/Exercises/E003a - Stashing.md

 # back to main (see below message); optional.
 # NOTE that so far we haven't made another commit in another branch.
 # we will lose our changes as soon as a commit happens.
+	# fyi: i forgot to stage my changes above (in branch x)
+	# but either way, i will lose my changes if another commit happens.
 git checkout main
 D       beta.md  # update to a tracked file; marked for deletion.
 Switched to branch 'main'